Our Network

 Lesson Planning: AI can generate lesson plans based on specific goals and timeframes, providing a solid foundation for teachers to build on.

 PBL (Project-Based Learning) Design: Use AI to brainstorm and structure PBL units, whether you’re starting from scratch or updating a project.
-To learn more about PBL consider The Comprehensive Guide to Project-Based Learning.
+To learn more ways to use ai in the classroom from teachers, read our Artificial Intelligence Empathy Interview Report.

 Rubric Creation: AI is highly effective at generating detailed rubrics, offering a structured approach to grading and assessment.